|Feature Article - October 2014|

 They took samples of lava from the Kilauea eruption and plotted the data.

-Depending upon where they took their samples, they measured amounts of argon gas equivalent to as little as 1 million years of decay up to as much as 43 million years of potassium decay (in lava that is only a few hundred years old).
+Depending upon where they took their samples, they measured amounts of argon gas equivalent to as little as 1 million years of decay up to as much as 43 million years of potassium decay (in a lava flow that was only about 218 years old at the time).

 The graph shows 10-12 moles of argon per gram represents 1.5 million years of decay.
 How much is 10-12 moles?